dm4ml/gate/docs/index.md

 GATE is a Python module that detects drift in partitions of data.
 GATE computes partition _summaries_, which are then fed into an anomaly detection algorithm to detect whether a new partition is anomalous.
 This minimizes false positive alerts when detecting drift in machine learning (ML) pipelines, where there may be many features and prediction columns.

+!!! tip "Support for Embeddings"

+    We now support drift detection on embeddings, in addition to structured data.
+GATE considers _both_ the structured data and the embeddings when computing partition summaries and detecting drift.
+Check out the [embeddings page](./embedding) for a walkthrough of how to use GATE with embeddings.

 ## Installation

 GATE is available on PyPI and can be installed with pip: